-'''

-topaz 1> send 2 - 1
+topaz 1> send 2 - 1 1

-1

-'''

 There are some differences between send syntax and GemStone Smalltalk expression syntax.

-Only one message send can be performed at a time with send.
-Cascaded messages, parenthetical messages, and the like are not recognized by this command.
-Also note that each item must be delimited by one or more spaces or tabs.
+- Only one message send can be performed at a time with send. - Cascaded messages, parenthetical messages, and the like are not recognized by this command. - Each item must be delimited by one or more spaces or tabs.